 You may need some preliminary tests for the doctor to decide the most effective treatment for you.
 This could be a combination of blood tests, a pelvic vaginal ultrasound scan and a semen assessment (if applicable).
 If you have already had fertility investigations or have had treatment elsewhere, please bring any results that you have to your first consultation at the clinic.

 At your first consultation with your consultant, the doctor will discuss your medical history, test results and recommend a personalised treatment plan, based on your clinical history, results and circumstances.

 Counselling is available at any stage of your treatment pathway.
 Fertility treatment is a significant emotional journey for all patients, and counselling provides extra emotional support.
 It is completely confidential.
 If you are going to be using donated eggs or sperm for your treatment, then you’ll be recommended to see the counsellor before starting treatment, to discuss the implications for both you and any children that may be born.

-Once your follicles are ready, the stimulation period ends with an injection that matures the eggs in the follicles, ready for egg collection.
+The stimulation period ends with an injection that matures the eggs in the follicles, ready for egg collection.